 Monitoring is a cross-cutting activity within the Directive and as such there are important interrelationships with other Articles and Annexes of the Directive.
-A key Article in relation to monitoring and the design of appropriate programmes for surface waters and groundwater is Article 5.
-Figures 2.1 and 2.2 summarise the relationship between articles 5 and 8 for surface waters and groundwater, respectively.
+A key Article in relation to monitoring and the design of appropriate programmes for surface waters and groundwater is Article 5, Figures 2.1 and 2.2 summarise the relationship between articles 5 and 8 for surface waters and groundwater, respectively.
 Article 5 requires river basin districts to be characterised and the environmental impact of human activities to be reviewed in accordance with Annex II.
 The first assessments must be completed by 22 December 2004.
-Risk assessments will be on-going as they will be required for subsequent River Basin Management Plans.
+Risk assessment will be on-going as they will be required for subsequent River Basin Management Plans.
 The first assessments must be completed 2 years before monitoring programmes have to be operational.

 Annex II describes a process by which surface water bodies are identified, categorised and then typified according to one of two systems A or B given in section 1.2 of the Annex.
-Typespecific reference conditions have to be identified for each surface water body type.
+Type-specific reference conditions have to be identified for each surface water body type.
 It is the type specific reference conditions from each surface water body type that the monitoring results will be compared with to give an assessment of the status of a water body categorised in the water body type.
 Information on the type and magnitude of the significant anthropogenic pressures to which the surface water bodies in each river basin district are subject has to be collected and maintained.
-There must then be an assessment of the susceptibility of the surface water status of bodies to the pressures identified, and of the likelihood that surface water bodies within the river basin district will fail to meet the environmental quality objectives set under Article 4.
-This assessment will use any available existing monitoring data: the extent of existing data will vary greatly from country to country.
-Also expert judgement and /or modelling approach (i.e. risk assessment) can be used.
-For the first assessment there will not be data arising from the Article 8 monitoring programmes as they do not have to be operational until the end of 2006: data should be available for subsequent assessments for future RBMPs.
-However, many countries already have extensive monitoring programmes.
+There must then be an assessment of the susceptibility of the surface water status of bodies to the pressures